ojayballer/Trash-image-classifier/README.md

 🙌 Acknowledgments

-Inspired by 20+ research papers on trash classification.
+Inspired by 20+ research papers on trash classification

-Dataset: Kaggle TrashNet.
+Dataset: Kaggle TrashNet

 Thanks to the open-source community 💙

 🏷️ License